Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/an-http-403-4-returned-because-ssl-required-virtual-directory.md

       - Require 128-bit Encryption

-5. Click **Apply** in the right pane.
+5. Select **Apply** in the right pane.

-The Microsoft Remote Connectivity Analyzer has limited documentation at this time.
-In an effort to improve the documentation for each of the errors you might receive, we would like to solicit additional information from the community.
-Please use the Community Content section below to post additional reasons why you failed at this point.
-If you need technical assistance, please create a post in the appropriate [Exchange TechNet forum](https://go.microsoft.com/fwlink/?linkid=73420) or contact [support](https://go.microsoft.com/fwlink/?linkid=8158).
+The Microsoft Remote Connectivity Analyzer has limited documentation currently.
+To improve the documentation for each of the errors you might receive, we would like to solicit additional information from the community.
+Use the Community Content section to post more reasons why you failed at this point.
+If you need technical assistance, create a post in the appropriate [Exchange TechNet forum](https://go.microsoft.com/fwlink/?linkid=73420) or contact [support](https://go.microsoft.com/fwlink/?linkid=8158).